guptakaran11/grasskode-website/content/post/rant/greentravel.md

   <em>Reusable Bamboo mug</em>
 </div>

-* Reusable plastic glasses, we have one of that too.
+* Reusable plastic cups, we have one of that too.
 We don't remember the last time we used a disposable glass for water or alcohol.

 <div class="postimg">
   <div class="grid">